balu-16/MailAlert/README.md

 ## 📝 Example Usage 📝

-Enter the keyword to alert on: important
+Enter the keyword to alert on: important\n
-Connecting to the email server...
+Connecting to the email server...\n
 Fetching all emails...
-(This may take a few seconds) Total emails found: 123
+(This may take a few seconds)\n Total emails found: 123\n
+\n
-📩 Email Found:
+📩 Email Found:\n
-From: [email address removed]
+From: [email address removed]\n
-Received on (IST): 2023-10-27 10:30:00
+Received on (IST): 2023-10-27 10:30:00\n
-Subject: Important Meeting
+Subject: Important Meeting\n
-⚠️ ALERT: Email contains the keyword 'important'
+⚠️ ALERT: Email contains the keyword 'important'\n
-Message: We have an important meeting today...
+Message: We have an important meeting today...\n

 ## 🛠️ Future Improvements 🛠️